aragon/sdk/modules/client/examples.md

 // Define the plugins to install and their params

-const pluginInitParams: VotingSettings = {
+const pluginInitParams: IAddressListPluginInstall = {
   votingSettings: {
     minDuration: 60 * 60 * 24 * 2, // seconds
     minParticipation: 0.25, // 25%